Parent and Friends Association (PFA)

 Click for Our Objectives

-The PFA committee consists of a chair, a vice-chair, a treasurer, a secretary and ordinary committee members.
-These ordinary members include at least one, and often two, parents from each year as 'year social reps'.
-Their job is to pass on information from the PFA to other parents in their child’s year.
+The PFA committee consists of a Chair, a Vice-Chair, a Treasurer, a Secretary and Ordinary Committee Members.
+Ideally these Ordinary Members include at least one, and often two, parents from each year as 'year social reps'.

 There is an Annual General Meeting held in May every year.